Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 allow for custom configuration specific to a particular schedulers - options that are not generally applicable.

-Note that all options are expected to be generally applicable either.
+Note that not all options are expected to be generally applicable either.
 We may, in the future, add a scheduler with concept of a QOS setting, for instance.
-Such settings are simply ignored in those cases.
+When a setting is not applicable, it is simply ignored.

 .. code-block:: yaml